matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

 turn 5) is probably a game where Vader would have done next to nothing.

-Thanks to Vader's lack of speed and mobility, you're mostly reliant on slowly moving up the board as safely as you can until you position for a devestating last couple turns.
+Thanks to Vader's lack of speed and mobility, you're mostly reliant on slowly moving up the board as safely as you can until you position for a devastating last couple turns.
 But if there _are_ no last couple turns, he is capable of effectively doing _nothing_ - that is, taking someone like [Iden Versio][] and a few supporting cast members is _blanket_ better, unconditionally.